 Monitor and participate in mailing list discussions about release topics.

-Manage the release-related tags on project deliverables in the project list in the openstack/governance repository.
+Keep the list of project deliverables (and associated git repositories) in the project team reference list in the

-The development cycles follow a repeating pattern, which is described in general terms here.
-The length of time between milestones may change from cycle to cycle because of holidays, summit scheduling, and other factors, so consult the wiki for the actual schedule for the current cycle.
-The cycles follow a repeating pattern, which is described more generally here.
+The OpenStack development cycles follow a repeating pattern, which is described in general terms here.
+The length of time between milestones may change from cycle to cycle because of holidays, event scheduling, and other factors, so consult the actual ‘Under development’ schedule on the releases website for the actual schedule.

 Usually 4-6 weeks